ScreenJournal

 Use Cases: Where Voice Analysis Changes the Game

-Call Centers: QA at Scale
+Call Centres: QA at Scale

 Before: "We reviewed 12 of Maria's 400 calls this month.
 They sounded fine."